charlesLoder/havarotjs/docs/syllabification.md

 # Syllabification

+⚠️ This section is still a work in progress ⚠️

-There are multiple types of schemas for syllabification:
+There are two types of schemas for syllabification:

 1. [Traditional](#Traditional)
 2. [Tiberian](#Tiberian)

+which set the options for syllabification.

 This package follows Geoffrey Khan's _[The Tiberian Pronunciation Tradition of Biblical Hebrew](https://www.openbookpublishers.com/product/1144)_ for developing a schema similar to the Tiberian tradition.
 This schema does not strictly adhere to the Tiberian tradition as laid out in Khan's work.